Neural quantum kernels: training quantum kernels with quantum neural networks: Scaling data re-uploading for qubit QNN

-For the training of the $n$-qubit QNN, we propose an iterative construction starting from a single-qubit QNN.
-The initialization process is depicted in Figure \ref{Fig:multi_qubit_QNN}.
-Initially, we train a single-qubit QNN and utilize its parameters to initialize the two-qubit QNN.
-During the initialization of the two-qubit QNN, we set $\boldsymbol{\varphi}^{(1)}_l=\boldsymbol{0}$ for all $l\in [1,L]$, initializing the parameters of the first qubit with those obtained from the training of the single-qubit step.
-Consequently, the entangling layers do not have any action, ensuring that, with a local measurement on the first qubit, we commence in the output state of the single-qubit QNN training.

-This process can be employed to scale up the QNN architecture, allowing the construction of QNNs with up to $n=L+1$ qubits.
-When adding an extra qubit, the supplementary entangling gates are initialized as identities, and the training begins with the optimal parameters obtained from the previous step.
-Essentially, this formalized approach signifies a systematic and scalable improvement in the QNN's performance with the incorporation of each additional qubit.
+To train the $n$-qubit QNN, we propose an iterative construction starting from a single-qubit QNN, as shown in Figure \ref{Fig:multi_qubit_QNN}.
+Initially, we train a single-qubit QNN and use its parameters to initialize the two-qubit QNN.
+For the two-qubit QNN initialization, we set $\boldsymbol{\varphi}^{(1)}_l=\boldsymbol{0}$ for all $l\in [1,L]$, keeping the parameters of the first qubit from the single-qubit training step.
+As a result, the entangling layers have no effect, so the output state of the first qubit at the beginning of the training matches that of the single-qubit QNN.
+This method allows us to scale the architecture, adding qubits incrementally.
+When adding a new qubit, we initialize the entangling gates as identities, and training starts with the optimal parameters from the previous step.
+This structured approach enables the systematic and scalable enhancement of the QNN's performance as more qubits are added.